Adeseye/PROJECT-3/project3.md

 ### <center>SIMPLE TO-DO APPLICATION ON MERN WEB STACK

-<center>In this project I would be creating a simple To-Do application</center>
+<center>In this project I would be creating a simple To-Do application

 ![alt text](./Images/To-do%20application.JPG)